Capture of Cádiz: Aftermath

-The sacking of Cádiz in 1596 was one of the worst Spanish defeats in the course of the war, together with the attack on Cádiz of 1587 and the loss of the Armada in 1588.
+The sacking of Cádiz in 1596 was one of the worst Spanish defeats in the course of the war, together with an earlier attack on the city in 1587, as well as the loss of the Spanish Armada in 1588.
 The economic losses produced by the Earl of Essex's expedition against the city and the anchored fleet in the port, estimated at 5 million ducats, contributed to the bankruptcy of the royal treasury that same year.
 Nevertheless, the recuperative capacity of the Spanish Armada was proven with the organization of a fleet that in October 1596, known as the 2nd Spanish Armada under the command of Martín de Padilla, set sail against the English coast.
 A storm in the Bay of Biscay however caused heavy losses and the fleet staggered back to port.
-Philip though still bent on revenge for the sack of Cádiz was determined for the operation to go ahead, so the following year in September a rushed and poorly organised 3rd Spanish Armada set sail.
+Philip though still bent on revenge for the sack of Cádiz was determined for the operation to go ahead.
+So the following year in September a rushed and poorly organised Third Spanish Armada set sail.
 Again a storm put paid to the operation just off the English coast dispersing the fleet, driving some ashore with others captured.

 The city of Cádiz remained devastated; in addition to the churches and hospitals, 290 out of a total of 1,303 houses burned.
 After the departure of the English and Dutch, the Spanish authorities considered the possibility of fortifying the city or dismantling it and relocating it to Puerto de Santa María.
 The military engineers Luis Bravo de Laguna, Tuburzio Spannocchi, Peleazzo Fratín, and Cristóbal de Rojas all presented plans for these options.
 Finally, it was decided to follow the plans laid out by Cristóbal de Rojas, who began construction of the fortifications in 1598.
 Philip II gave the city a ten-year extension on the payment of taxes.
 Every attempt to repeat the raid, over the course of the next two centuries, failed.

 The hostages would not be freed until July 1603, after the death of Elizabeth I and her succession by James I of England.
 The next year, Spain and England ended the war with the signing of the Treaty of London (1604).
-However, English would later try to repeat this raid in the ill-fated Cádiz Expedition of 1625.
+However, the English would later try to repeat this raid in the ill-fated Cádiz Expedition of 1625.